CBS President Les Moonves Faces Six New Sexual Misconduct Accusers

 CBS President Les Moonves was already under fire for his sexual misconduct, and now six more complaints have been levied against the longtime head of the network.
 Fox News reports that six new accusers have come forward with details about unwanted sexual encounters they had with Moonves.

-Ronan Farrow wrote about the accusations for New Yorker, and he is in fact the journalist who first broke the story.
-The accusers levied claims of misconduct that include exposing himself to unwilling women, forcibly kissing unwilling participates, forcing oral sex, and retaliating by damaging their careers if they refused his advances or rebuffed the alleged assaults.
+Ronan Farrow wrote about the accusations for New Yorker, and he is, in fact, the journalist who first broke the story.
+The accusers levied claims of misconduct that include exposing himself to unwilling women, forcibly kissing unwilling participants, forcing oral sex, and retaliating by damaging their careers if they refused his advances or rebuffed the alleged assaults.
 Moonves made a statement about the allegations at the time.

 As I mentioned on CNN, Les Moonves is the first CEO of a Fortune 500 co. to leave his job amid harassment allegations in the #MeToo era https://t.co/pIflS8L4UY